For Parents

 Parent Initiatives in Education (PIE) Grants Program

 The PIE Grants Program aims to support parent groups to increase the participation of parents/carers in their child’s school community.
-The AISSA administers the program on behalf the Minister for Education.
+The AISSA administers the program on behalf of the South Australian Minister for Education, Training and Skills.

 The grants are intended to support schools and preschools and their communities to develop innovative projects or new initiatives which will: